saravk/preloadimages/README.md

     var handle = $('selector').preloadimages();

 Use `selector` to find all the elements containing the URLs for the images to preloed (e.g "div[data-image]").
-The plugin will preload the images in batches of '10'.

 ### Options

-You can change the 'selector', 'attribute name' (where the URLs are specified) and the batch number while initializing the plugin.
+You can change the 'selector' and 'attribute name' (where the URLs are specified) while initializing the plugin.

     var handle = $('.selector).preloadimages({
                                   selector: "div[data-image]",
                                   attrname: 'data-image',
-                                  batchnum: 10
                                 });

 Preloading Images after a AJAX load